dchege711/programming_challenges/advent-of-code/2024/AoC2024/12-garden-groups/12-garden-groups.md

 {{% comment %}}

-Get in the behavior of designing more than one algorithm that could work.
+Get in the behavior of designing more than one plausible algorithm.
 This should help exercise the ["Designing Software in Your Head That Could Possibly Work"]({{< ref "/computer-science/swe-in-practice/2022-06-06-perspectives-on-swe#designing-software-in-your-head-that-could-possibly-work">}}) muscle.